The Early Bird Catches the Leak: Unveiling Timing Side Channels in LLM Serving Systems: Introduction

 \section{Introduction}

-\IEEEPARstart{L}{arge} Language Models (LLMs) are widely used in applications such as chatbots~\cite{chatgpt,gemini}, search engines~\cite{perplexity}, and coding assistants~\cite{copilot}.
+\IEEEPARstart{L}{arge} Language Models (LLMs) are widely used in applications such as chatbots~\cite{chatgpt}, search engines~\cite{perplexity}, and coding assistants~\cite{copilot}.
 However, LLM inference is resource-intensive, requiring substantial computational power and memory due to the model's vast parameters, numerous layers, and large context sizes.
-Improving LLM inference performance has thus become essential, leading to solutions such as weight quantization~\cite{yao2022zeroquant,wei2022outlier,xiao2023smoothquant,frantar2022gptq,liu2023llm}, model compression~\cite{wang2024model,park2024comprehensive,zhu2023survey}, algorithm optimization~\cite{dao2022flashattention,kwon2023efficient,xiao2023efficient}, hardware advancements~\cite{zhao2024alisa,song2023powerinfer}, and parallel processing techniques~\cite{yu2022orca}.
-These approaches aim to reduce latency and improve inference efficiency~\cite{miao2023towards}, though their privacy implications remain less clear.
+Improving LLM inference performance has thus become essential, leading to solutions such as weight quantization~\cite{yao2022zeroquant,wei2022outlier,xiao2023smoothquant}, model compression~\cite{wang2024model}, and algorithm optimization~\cite{dao2022flashattention,kwon2023efficient} .
+While these approaches reduce latency and improve inference efficiency, their privacy implications remain less clear.

 In this paper, we conduct the first security analysis of performance optimization techniques employed by modern LLM systems that serve multiple users or applications concurrently.
 Our research reveals significant information leaks arising from distinct side channels introduced by these techniques.
 Specifically, current LLM performance optimizations use shared caches to reduce computation and storage overhead during inference.
 However, memory sharing, cache contention and eviction and task scheduling among different users and applications can interfere with user requests, creating noticeable timing side channels.
 Exploiting these side channels can expose private prompts from other users or applications.